OfficialIncubo/fische-windows/README.md

 ## Running

-1. Copy `fische.exe` and `glfw3.dll` to the same folder.
+1. Copy `fische.exe` to any folder you want.
 2. Double-click `fische.exe`.

-On first run, `settings.ini` is created next to the executable with default settings.
+On the first run, `settings.ini` is created next to the executable with default settings.
 Audio capture starts automatically using the default output device.

 ---